What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 March 28th, 2010

-Nevertheless, I have found my Shag Throe helps me be a procrastinator (whether or not that’s helpful you can decide).
+Nevertheless, I have found my Shag Throe helps me be a procrastinator (whether or not that’s helpful, you can decide).
 After playtime is over, I can roll up my toys in the Throe and toss it in the corner overnight or until I am ready to deal with clean up.
-I find it so handy in hat way because I didn’t think of this as a versatile product, really.
+I find it so handy in that way because I didn’t think of this as a versatile product, really.

 But I have to say, I don’t feel the need to wash it every time I use it, thankfully.
 It doesn’t pick up smells nor does it seem necessarily dirty after a use or two.
 Like I mentioned, it’s really big so I can just fold over a previously used spot and there’s still plenty of clean surface left.